 New members of staff may opt out of USS within three months of taking up appointment and will then be treated as if they had never been a member of the scheme.
 After three months members of staff who wish to withdraw from USS during their employment will be required to give a minimum of 28 days' notice in writing to the University.
 Any member of staff who wishes to opt out should contact the Pensions Section, Finance, in the first instance (pensions@strath.ac.uk).
 Please note that if you are a member of Pensions Plus and withdraw from USS with less than two years of membership, or cease employment with the University and have less than two years of USS membership, the option of a refund of pension contributions will not be available to you.
-Instead, USS must provide you with a pension benefit that is payable from your retirement date.
+Instead, USS must provide you with a pension benefit that is payable from your Normal Pension Age.
+Regardless of whether you participate in Pensions Plus, if you are a member of the pension scheme for two years or more you are not entitled to a refund of pension contributions on leaving the scheme, you will be entitled to a pension benefit.